openopus-org/concertino_ios/README.md

 ## Usage

 It's an iOS app.
-When it's ready, you'll be able to get it from the App Store.
+You can get it directly on the [App Store](https://apps.apple.com/br/app/concertino/id1506663568?l=en).

 The player itself is full of features, so there is a [wiki](https://getconcertino.com/help) explaining them all.

 ## How to build

 Concertino uses SwiftUI, so you'll need MacOS Catalina and XCode 11 to build it (and iOS 13 to test it on a device).

-*Being tested on TestFlight.
-It's probably ready for production!*

 ## Contributing with code
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.